Glossary of cancer terms

 Ca199: This is a type of blood test most commonly used to monitor patients with pancreatic cancer.

-Cachexia (Ka-hex-ee-ah): A profound state general of ill health characterised by malnutrition and loss of weight.
+Cachexia (Ka-hex-ee-ah): A profound state of general ill health characterised by malnutrition and loss of weight.

-Cancer growth inhibitors: Cancer cells need to communicate with each other in order to grow and multiply; they do this through a series of chemical reactions.
+Cancer growth inhibitors: Cancer cells need to communicate with each other to grow and multiply; they do this through a series of chemical reactions.
 Drugs called cancer growth inhibitors interrupt the communication process and in this way prevent the cancer from developing.

 Carcinogenic (Car-sin-o-jen-ick): Cancer causing.